LEPENDUM/FDL-Toolbox/README.md

 When using the FDL toolbox in your reasearch, please cite the relevant papers:

-[\[1\] M. Le Pendu, C. Guillemot and A. Smolic, "A Fourier Disparity Layer Representation for Light Fields," in IEEE Transactions on Image Processing_, vol. 28, no. 11, pp. 5740-5753, Nov.
+[\[1\] M. Le Pendu, C. Guillemot and A. Smolic, "A Fourier Disparity Layer Representation for Light Fields," in IEEE Transactions on Image Processing, vol. 28, no. 11, pp. 5740-5753, Nov.
 2019.](https://v-sense.scss.tcd.ie/wp-content/uploads/2019/05/FDL_preprint.pdf)

 [\[2\] M. Le Pendu, A. Smolic "High Resolution Light Field Recovery with Fourier Disparity Layer Completion, Demosaicing, and Super-Resolution", International Conference on Computational Photography (ICCP) 2020.](https://v-sense.scss.tcd.ie/wp-content/uploads/2017/10/FDLSR_ICCP_preprint.pdf)